Skip to main content

 Here are some steps to check and adjust your bike’s fit:

-1. Saddle height: Adjust your saddle height to achieve proper leg extension while pedaling.
-When seated on the bike, your leg should have a slight bend at the knee when the pedal is at its lowest position.
+1. Saddle height: Adjust your saddle height for proper leg extension while pedaling.
+When seated on the bike, your leg should slightly bend at the knee when the pedal is at its lowest position.
 Use a bike tool or Allen wrench to loosen the seat clamp bolt, adjust the height, and then tighten the bolt securely.

 2. Saddle position: Position the saddle fore and aft to find the optimal balance for your body.
 A good starting point is to align the saddle so that the kneecap is directly above the pedal spindle when the crank arms are parallel to the ground.
 Fine-tune the position based on your comfort and riding style.